-Each member of the IRC is currently entitled to an annual retainer of \$34,000.00 (\$40,000.00 for the Chair).
+Each member of the IRC is currently entitled to an annual retainer of \$35,000.00 (\$41,000.00 for the Chair).
 A quarterly meeting fee is also payable to each IRC member (\$1,250.00 for the Chair, \$1,000.00 for individual members) for attending regularly scheduled quarterly meetings.
 In the event that additional or special meetings are held, each IRC member is entitled to a special meeting fee of \$1,250.00.
 Members are also entitled to be reimbursed for all reasonable expenses incurred in the performance of their duties.
-The fees and expenses of IRC members are allocated among the Funds by the Manager in a manner that the Manager considered as fair and reasonable.
+To allocate these amounts, as a general practice, the Manager considers IRC's involvement and the complexity of all funds for which the IRC has been appointed.
+For the purpose of allocating IRC costs across the Funds, the Manager distinguishes between two categories of Funds: Funds that are structured as fund of funds and Funds that hold direct investments.
+The Manager has determined that, based on the complexity of the issues to be reviewed by the IRC for the Funds in each category, it is appropriate for the Funds that are structured as fund of funds to be allocated a lesser proportion of IRC costs than Funds that hold direct investments.
+The Manager first attributes IRC costs to each such category of Funds, and then allocates such costs equally between the Funds in each category.

-Fund of funds When a Fund invests in securities of an underlying fund, the underlying fund may pay a management fee and other expenses in addition to the fees and expenses payable by fees and the Fund.
-In certain cases, a fee equivalent to the portfolio management fees arising at expenses the underlying fund level will be charged at the underlying fund level.
+Fund of funds fees and expenses When a Fund invests in securities of an underlying fund, the underlying fund may pay a management fee and other expenses in addition to the fees and expenses payable by the Fund.
+In certain cases, a fee equivalent to the portfolio management fees arising at the underlying fund level will be charged at the underlying fund level.
 The Manager anticipates that this fee will be in the 0.10% to 0.65% range.
 The fees and expenses of the underlying fund will have an impact on the management expense ratio of a Fund that invests in such underlying fund, as the Fund is required, in determining its management expense ratio, to take into account the expenses incurred by the Fund that are attributable to its investment in the underlying fund.
 However, the Fund will not pay management fees on the portion of its assets that it invests in the underlying fund that, to a reasonable person, would duplicate a fee payable by the underlying fund for the same service.
 In addition, the Fund will not pay duplicate sales charges or redemption fees for its purchase or redemption of securities of the underlying fund.